bartosovic-lab/nanoscope/README.md

 Specific example:   sample_P23209/H3K27ac_ATAGAGGC/cellranger/outs/possorted_bam.bam
 ```

-- Cell  picking might be further optimised and other algorithms mighe be used/considered by the user.
+- Cell  picking might be further optimised and other algorithms might be used/considered by the user.
 Cell picking will be under further development and changes might be introduced in the future.

 # Downstream analysis